 Learn more about our Admission Requirements & Policies

-In February of 2005 our Forensic Science Graduate Program was awarded full Forensic Science Education Programs Accreditation Commission (FEPAC) accreditation, through the American Academy of Forensic Sciences (AAFS).
+In February of 2005 the Marshall University Forensic Science Graduate Program was awarded full Forensic Science Education Programs Accreditation Commission (FEPAC) accreditation, through the American Academy of Forensic Sciences (AAFS).
 Our accreditation was renewed in 2010 for a length of five years, once again distinguishing the quality of our Master of Science degree program.
 Our Forensic Science Graduate Program is also the first in the nation to be FEPAC accredited for Digital Forensics.

 The Marshall University Forensic Science Center’s Forensic DNA Laboratory is accredited by Forensic Quality Services (FQS) as an ISO/IEC 17025 conformant testing laboratory for forensic DNA casework, CODIS databasing, and forensic relationship testing.